-In what has been a turbulent period for global equity markets, parts of the Gulf region have stood out as being one of the few safe havens for investors, with GIF itself being a shining example of the potential of the GCC economies.
+In what has been a particularly turbulent period for global equity markets, parts of the Gulf region have stood out as being one of the few safe havens for investors, with GIF itself being a shining example of the potential of the GCC economies.

-One notable development since we published our initiation note written in August 2022, has been the volatility in the price of oil, as is illustrated in Figure 1.
+One of the biggest developments since we published our initiation note written in August 2022, has been the volatility in the price of oil, as is illustrated in Figure 1.
 In August, oil was trading at close to five-year highs, thanks to the fallout of the Ukrainian war, as well as the ongoing effects of increased demand as economies have re-opened post-COVID.
-Since then, the oil price has fallen further, albeit to a level that remains significantly above that prior to the invasion of Ukraine, and oil price volatility has also reduced.
-This appears to reflect the West's adaptation to the changes in the supply-demand balance as a result of the conflict.
+Since then, the oil price has fallen markedly, albeit to a level that remains significantly above that prior to the invasion of Ukraine, and oil price volatility has also reduced.
+This largely reflecting the West's adaptation to the changes in the supply-demand balance as a result of the conflict.
 Specifically, weaning itself off of Russian oil and gas.

 The fall in price does not mean we have returned to the days of pre-pandemic pricing, with oil having once traded at a negative-future value.
 Instead, in the eyes of some professional commentators, it has returned to a more realistic level.
 This is one where the oil price will remain elevated relative to its pre-pandemic level, thanks to both shifting supply dynamics and the ongoing support from the post-COVID surge, especially from Asia, helped by the reopening of China's economy.
-This could be a tailwind for the Gulf states, given the importance of the oil and gas industries within their economies.
+We believe that tailwinds from this re-rating in oil are self-evident for the Gulf states, given the ever-present importance of the oil and gas industries to their economies.